Hi, I’m Kris Lindsey, MPH, RDN, LD

 A Maine native, I spent most of my growing years on Mount Desert Island.
 After earning my Bachelor of Arts in Journalism at the University of Maine at Orono, I spent six years working at L.L.
 Bean in retail communications and catalog design.
 My long-term desire to work in health lead me back to Orono to earn a Bachelor of Science in Food Science and Human Nutrition.
 This was followed by a move to the University of North Carolina at Chapel Hill to earn my Master of Public Health, including a traineeship in maternal and child health.

 Returning to Maine, I worked for People’s Regional Opportunity Program (PROP) with WIC, Head Start, Early Head Start, and childcare centers.
-As the Health and Nutrition Specialist for Child and Family Services, I developed a passion for fostering healthy feeding relationships with children at home and in childcare settings.
-After attending workshops with Ellyn Satter MS, RDN, MSSW, I provided trainings to caregivers throughout the state focusing on raising healthy eaters.
-With the birth of my daughter, I started raising my own healthy eater.
+As the Health and Nutrition Specialist for Child and Family Services, I developed a special interest in fostering healthy feeding relationships with children at home and in childcare settings.
+After attending workshops with Ellyn Satter MS, RDN, MSSW, I provided trainings to caregivers throughout the state focusing on healthy feeding relationships.
+With the birth of my daughter, my professional knowledge was put to use on a personal level.

 In 2008 I joined the Hannaford Dietitian Program.
 At the Brunswick Hannaford, I taught nutrition classes and led store tours on a range of topics including shopping on a budget, gluten free, heart health and label reading, to name a few.
 In 2010, I transitioned to the corporate office to be the Hannaford Online Dietitian.
 As part of the marketing department’s Healthy Living Team, I answered customer nutrition questions, developed nutrition education and marketing materials, and provided nutrition expertise within the organization.
-It’s been my honor to help customers make informed food purchases for ten wonderful years.
+I truly enjoyed empowering customers to make informed food choices for ten wonderful years.

-Outside of office hours, you might find me gardening, kayaking, throwing a ball for my dog or chasing down a ball on a tennis court.
-Other pastimes include cooking, photography, crafting with my daughter and refereeing (or playing) fierce ping-pong matches with my family.
+Activities that bring me joy include gardening, kayaking, fishing, throwing a ball for my dog or chasing down a ball on a tennis court.
+Other pastimes include cooking, photography, crafting with my daughter and refereeing (or playing) fierce ping-pong matches with my family!